keylime/keylime/README.md

 Once installed, you can run and inspect the services `keylime_verifier`, `keylime_agent` and `keylime_registrar` via `systemctl`.

+### Request a feature

+Keylime feature requests are tracked as enhancements in the [enhancements repository](https://github.com/keylime/enhancements)

+The enhancement process has been implemented to provide a way to review and assess the impact(s) of significant changes to Keylime.

 ## Report a Security Vulnerability